Kr1shna02/Kr1shna02/README.md

 # 👋 Hello there!
 I'm Krishnamoorthi 👋

-+ I'm a passionate Student with a strong interest in Security Operations and Back-end Development.
++ I'm a passionate Student with a strong interest in Cybersecurity and Back-end Development.
 ## 🚀 Programming Languages and Frameworks

 Here are some of the technologies and tools I'm proficient with: